nicklafferty/craftycody/content/crafts/diy-vanity-chair-upcycle.md

 Now, onto the actual upholstery part.

 The original fabric was fuzzy, maybe a chenille or velvet blend, and I wanted to emulate that look.
-I found this crushed velvet fabric in bordeux at Hobby Lobby and bought one yard.
+I found this crushed velvet fabric in bordeaux at Hobby Lobby and bought one yard.

 ![](/uploads/vanity_chair_upcycle_8.jpg)